AntonioMrtz/AntonioMrtz/README.md

 # 💫 About Me:
 ### Hi there, I'm Antonio Martínez - Full Stack Software Engineer 👋

 🚶🏻 I am a full-stack Software Engineer with a degree in Computer Science from the Universidad de Murcia.
 As an outgoing and proactive individual, I excel at tackling challenges, collaborating with diverse teams, and continuously refining processes to deliver innovative and impactful solutions.
-My adaptability, ability to self-manage, and commitment to independent learning have been essential drivers of my professional growth.
+My strong verbal communication skills allow me to effectively present ideas and lead discussions.
+My adaptability to change, ability to self-manage, and commitment to independent learning have been key drivers of my professional growth.

 💻 I’m deeply passionate about technology, eager to explore how things work, and always up for exciting projects.
 I created [Spotify Electron](https://github.com/AntonioMrtz/SpotifyElectron), an open-source, cross-platform desktop music streaming application that extends original Spotify features while introducing user-requested functionalities, such as the ability to upload personal songs.
 This project reflects my dedication to the full software development lifecycle, from agile planning to automation.
 I actively engage with a global network of contributors, ensuring high-quality code and fostering collaboration.